Curriculum and Courses

 Dual Enrollment Courses

-Prep students may earn college credit with dual enrollment through three area universities: Creighton University, Nebraska Wesleyan University and the University of Nebraska Omaha.
+Prep students may earn college credit with dual enrollment through three area universities: Creighton University, Metropolitan Community College and the University of Nebraska Omaha.
 Approximately 25 dual enrollment courses from nearly all subject areas are available each school year.
 These courses are taught by Creighton Prep faculty who help students bridge their high school experience with this college curriculum.
 Beyond preparation for college, these courses often transfer to a the college or university of a graduate's choice.

 Advanced Placement (AP) Courses